 “Come see my room,” she said.
 I left my unpacked clothes and went.
 She had pictures of her parents and her two sisters in pretty frames on her dresser, and she had brought her own bedspread and had a Kennedy/Johnson campaign poster on her wall.
 She was, as far as I could tell that fall, the only Democrat in the student body, which bothered her not one whit.
 We sat together listening to Ella Fitzgerald sing Cole Porter on her record player as the dorm filled up around us.

 By the time I went back to my own room, Sherry Wanamaker, blond as advertised, was all settled in, laughing with three upperclassmen she knew from New York.
 We were never soul mates when we were in school, but Sherry’s been wonderful to me since I opened the shop.
-She has me dress her daughters, and I did all the clothes for her last wedding.
+She has me dress her daughters.
+I had to help them navigate to this website which provides tailor-made wedding dresses, and I did all the clothes for her last wedding.

 I had a hard time adjusting to life at Miss Pratt’s.
 Dinah used to say I was a middle child trapped in the body of a firstborn.
 I had to do everything first in my family, first to go to kindergarten at The Big School, first to go to sleepaway camp, first to go away to school, and all of it scared me, usually for good reason.
 At Miss Pratt’s I could see the minute I looked into the closet I shared with Sherry that my clothes weren’t right-my mother had made most of them.
 My shoes were generic Oxfords, not the kind with a flap over the laces from Abercrombie & Fitch.
 My cable-knit sweater was made by machine, not hand-knit in Hong Kong.
 The color didn’t have that jewel-like intensity of the real ones, and the buttons were flat.
 I noticed Sherry noticing.